-Lynn Hughes Inspires children to love Organises work parties of Getting to know you We like to keep in touch, so you can get the most from your membership and take part in fantastic wildlife-themed events we put on every year s the only charity dedicated uniquely to the wildlife of Berkshire, Buckinghamshire and Oxfordshire, our roots are local.
+Getting to know you We like to keep in touch, so you can get the most from your membership and take part in fantastic wildlife-themed events we put on every year as the only charity dedicated uniquely to the wildlife of Berkshire, Buckinghamshire and Oxfordshire, our roots are local.
 In fact, BBOWT is all about local people coming together to make a difference for local wildlife.
 It's good news for nature and everyone is better off when they're a bit wild.
 The lifeblood of BBOWT is its members, which is why we want you to be as happy and informed as possible, so that you too can discover the incredible wildlife that's right on your doorstep.
 Let's get together!

-BBOWT invites every new member to join one of our regular new member events.
-Enjoy a fascinating guided tour of a nature reserve, led by an expert wildlife officer or one of our incredibly knowledgeable volunteers.
-New member events are a great way to learn about local conservation and the wildlife that thrives in our area, while of course meeting other likeminded members.
-These special days are our way of saying 'thank you' - for making a positive change for wildlife and wild places near you.
-Look out for your personal email invitation over the next few weeks or look in your Welcome Pack for the next three events.
+We run a programme of events throughout the year which you are welcome to take part in.
+There are activities for all ages and abilities, bringing you closer to nature.
+Enjoy a fascinating guided tour of a nature reserve, led by an expert in local wildlife, bring your child to a handson activity session or join an online talk from home to discover more about nature.
+Events are a great way to learn about local conservation and the wildlife that thrives in our area, while of course meeting other like-minded members.
+Visit bbowt.org.uk/events and have a browse!
 We look forward to meeting you.
-Stav in touch Our regular communications help to keep you up-to-date with everything that's going on at BBOWT.
-We'll send you a copy of Wildlife News magazine and our What's On guide to events three times a year (at the end of March, July and November).
-They are a great way to catch up on all the latest news and to plan ahead from our packed programme of wildlife events and activities.
-We also offer a digital version of Wildlife News, which you can sign up to on our website at www.bbowt. org.uk/publications.
-What's On is also online at www.bbowt.org.uk/events We may also get in touch a couple of times a year to let you know about other opportunities to support BBOWT.
+Stay in touch Our regular communications help to keep you up-to-date with everything that's going on at BBOWT.
+We'll send you a copy of Wild Berkshire Buckinghamshire and

+Journey of discovery Two members share their experiences of taking part in an event and what becoming a member means to them.
+I'm very grateful that my membership was bought for me as a gift.
+It's given me an incentive to explore my local wildlife and learn about the work BBOWT does on a daily basis.
+Although I'm not a nature expert I have always loved wildlife.
+The guided walk was very interesting and reminded me of the wildlife I grew up with.
+It's been a great opportunity to get out and learn more about the wildlife that surrounds me.
+Oxfordshire magazine three times a year (at the end of March, July and November).
+It is a great way to catch up on all the latest news and to see what a difference your support is making for local wildlife.
+We offer a digital version of the magazine, which you can sign up to on our website at bbowt.org.uk/publications.
+We may also get in touch a couple of times a year to let you know about other opportunities to support BBOWT.
 These may include appeals to purchase a piece of land that will benefit local wildlife.
-If you haven't yet signed up for our regular email newsletter, then please do so on our website or contact us to sign If you wish to change anything about the way we contact you, whether the means or the content, then please use the sheet enclosed with your Welcome Pack or get in touch with us.
+If you haven't yet signed up for our regular email newsletter, you can do so on our website at bbowt.org.uk/ newsletter or by contacting us.
+If you wish to change anything about the way we contact you, whether the means or the content, then please use the sheet enclosed with your Welcome Pack or get in touch with us.
 How to get in touch You can get in touch with us at membership@bbowt.org.uk or by calling 01865 788300 during office hours.
 Write to: Membership, BBOWT, 1 Armstrong Road, Oxford OX4 4XT.
-Chinnor Hill, Oxfordshire.